albatross7817/Ignition2015_week7/deliverables.md

-- What is a scripting language?<br>A scripting language
+- What is a scripting language?<br>In short, a scripting language is one which supports scripts.
+These scripts are code that are run in live-time and so are dynamic, rather than requiring the need to be compiled and interpreted (static).
+As such, scripting languages allow for live interaction with users directly via the interface.
+An important example of a scripting language is Javascript, which allows users to interact directly in real-time through a web browser.<br><br>
 - What is a variable?
 - What is a string?
 An array?
 A boolean?
 - What are events?